Crown Student Senate

 - When and where is your event?

-- How will you be advertising for this event?
+- How will you be advertising?

-- How many Crown affiliates will benefit from this event, ie. approximate number of Crownie attendance?
-It’s totally ok if you don’t know, but if that information is available, it would be great to include that in your presentation.
+- It’s totally ok if you don’t know, but if that information is available, it would be great to include that in your presentation.

-- Additionally, do you know how many members of this organization/group are Crownaffiliated?
+- Do you know how many members of this organization/group are Crown affiliates?